CCMurphy-dev/muninn-releases/docs/MUNINN_USER_GUIDE.md

 ### For Beginners

-- Start with "Bread & Butter" difficulty cases
+- Start with playlists designed for your level (ST1/ST2)
 - Read the clinical history carefully
 - Describe findings systematically
 - Use a structured reporting approach

 ### For Intermediate Users

-- Challenge yourself with harder cases
+- Challenge yourself with harder playlists
 - Time yourself to build speed
 - Review cases you got wrong
 - Focus on pattern recognition